7 Favorite Shoes for New Walkers

 Stiff is bad.
-The best walking shoes for babies are made of leather or mesh material that enable feet to breathe and have rubber soles for traction.
+The best walking shoes for babies are made of leather or mesh material that enable feet to breathe and have a rubber sole for traction.

 New vs. Used Toddler Shoes

-I’ve noticed over the years that cheaper shoes, like those from Target and Payless, have very short life spans and generally land in the trash can once they fall apart, while the higher quality shoes last much longer and may be able to be handed down to a second kiddo if s/he hasn’t already used them to death.
+I’ve noticed over the years that cheaper shoes, like those from Target and Payless, have very short life spans and generally land in the trash can once they fall apart, while the higher quality shoes last much longer and may be able to be handed down to a second kiddo.

 Point being: You get what you pay for.